tiprankstipranks

 A downturn in the global economic environment may negatively impact our business.

 If the current global economic environment worsens, we may be negatively affected in a number of ways.
-As a result of low freight and charter rates that in some instances may not allow us to operate our vessels profitably, our earnings and cash flows could decline.
-Continuation of these types of conditions for a prolonged period may leave us with insufficient cash resources for our operations or would potentially accelerate the repayment of our outstanding indebtedness.
+If low freight and charter rates in some instances do not allow us to operate our vessels profitably, our earnings and cash flows could decline.
+Prolonged existence of these types of potential conditions may leave insufficient cash resources for our operations or accelerate the repayment of our indebtedness.
 If our earnings and cash flows decline for a prolonged period, we may also breach one or more of our credit facility covenants, such as those relating to our minimum cash balance, collateral maintenance, or minimum working capital.
 This also would potentially accelerate the repayment of outstanding indebtedness.
 Additionally, our charterers may fail to meet their obligations under our time charter and freight agreements.
-A significant number of our vessels' port calls involve loading or discharging raw materials and semi-finished products in the Asia Pacific region.
+Many of our vessels' port calls involve loading or discharging raw materials and semi-finished products in the Asia Pacific region.
 As a result, a negative change in economic conditions in any Asia Pacific country, particularly in China, India, or Japan, could adversely affect our business.
 In recent years, China has been one of the world's fastest growing economies in terms of gross domestic product, and our business substantially depends on economic activity in China.
-To the extent the Chinese government does not pursue economic growth and urbanization generally, including infrastructure stimulus spending, the level of imports to and exports from China could be adversely affected, as well as by changes in political, economic and social conditions or other Chinese government policies.
-The Chinese government may adopt policies that favor domestic drybulk shipping companies and may hinder our ability to compete with them effectively.
-The Chinese government has also taken actions seen as protecting domestic industries such as coal or steel, which may reduce the demand for China-bound drybulk cargoes and negatively impact the drybulk industry.
+Imports to and exports from China could decline to the extent the Chinese government does not pursue economic growth and urbanization, including infrastructure stimulus spending, or if there are changes in political, economic or social conditions or other Chinese government policies.
+The Chinese government may adopt policies that favor domestic drybulk shipping companies and may hinder our ability to compete effectively.
 Given the current state of the Chinese property sector, the Chinese government has continued to attempt to stimulate the economy to achieve economic growth targets.
 China's property market remains a key sector driving commodity demand for various cargoes that we ship.
 Moreover, a significant or protracted slowdown in the economies of the U.S., the European Union or various Asian countries may adversely affect economic growth in China and elsewhere.
-Any increased trade barriers or restrictions, especially involving China, could adversely impact global economic conditions and, as a result, the amount of cargo transported on drybulk vessels.
-As an example of such restrictions, and most notable in term of drybulk trade volumes, China imposed tariffs on U.S. soybean exports in 2019 as part of the U.S.-China trade dispute.
-A deterioration in the trading relationship or a re-escalation of protectionist measures taken between these countries or others could lead to reduced drybulk trade volumes.
-Economic difficulties in China's real estate sector has led to reduced domestic demand for steel, prompting China to increase steel exports.
-President Trump recently announced global tariffs on steel due to take effect on March 12, 2025, and other countries may react with protectionist measures.
-If China were to reduce steel production, its demand for drybulk cargoes used in steel production may likewise fall.
-Any significant decrease in demand for drybulk cargoes could cause a material adverse effect on our business, results of operations, cash flows, financial condition, ability to pay dividends, and ability to continue as a going concern.

 Economy & Political Environment - Risk 2